 I have a technical undergraduate degree and an MBA.
 Am I eligible?

 Yes.
-Candidates with combined technical and leadership training are often well-positioned.
+Combined technical and leadership backgrounds are often a strong fit.

-Yes, we welcome international applicants, and they may connect with UVic’s International Centre for Students for support after admission.
+Yes.
+After admission, international students can connect with UVic's International Centre for Students for additional support.

 Do I need a study or work permit?